-Pritunl supports single sign-on with Google business apps.
+Pritunl supports single sign-on with Google G Suite.
 This allows users to use their Google employee account to authenticate with Pritunl.
 Oauth is used to authenticate users, re-authentication is also done on each connection.
 When a Google user is removed or disabled they will no longer be able to connect to a Pritunl server.
 To start set the Single Sign-On to Google and set the Google Apps Domain.
 The domain should be the domain used for the business Gmail such as

 pritunl.com.
 Multiple domains can be separated by a comma.
 The single sign-on organization will control which organization Google users are added to.

 Once configured a Sign in with Google button will appear on the login page.